Aside from its visual appeal, eucalyptus is a tree credited with many benefits and uses.

 - For larger specimens, cut them down with lopers or a saw or machete.

-- If a particular stump is too large, you might have to dig it out entirely.
+- If a given stump is too large, you might have to dig it out entirely.
 After that, chop off the root leading to the mother tree.

 If digging roots out, once you’ve cut the root coming from the mother tree, let the wound “cure”.
 This means to let it dry in shaded air for a couple hours before filling the hole back in.

 There’s no permanent solution to keep the eucalyptus from sending shoots up.
 As a consequence, go around the garden with pruning shears every once and a while as part of your regular garden routine!

 All there is to know about eucalyptus

 Native to Australia, Eucalyptus is a member of the Myrtaceae family.
 Although the geographical point of origin is on the other side of the world, Eucalyptus radiata or narrow-leaved peppermint has adapted to many climates in the western hemisphere, together with other eucalyptus species such as E. gunnii, E. niphophilia or E. globulus.

 Eucalyptus is a tree that now grows in many regions of the planet.
 Many countries in Europe, Latin America, Africa, Madagascar or the Middle East make use of it in gardens and parks.

 It bears beautiful leaves that are easy to recognize thanks to their silvery shimmering in the light.
 Seeing that, the eye is drawn to the trunk, which peels in colorful layers that meld silver, brown and green.

 In those countries, the blooming provides excellent nectar for honey.

 Eucalyptus flavor even appears in mint-flavored chewing gum and in cough drops!

 - Read also: eucalyptus benefits

 - E. camaldulensis – Common name is “River Red gum” or “river gum”, it is used to produce essential oil.

 - E. citriodora – Goes by the name of “lemon gum” or “lemon eucalyptus”.
 It spreads a scent of lemon and is mostly used for its anti-inflammatory properties.